What is a Health Care Coalition (HCC)?

 - Cooperation from our PHEP partners in the Bureau of Emergency Preparedness and Response

 - Field Team of Public Health Preparedness Coordinators

 - Close collaboration with EMA Task Forces and EMS Regional Councils

-- Engaged Pennsylvania Department of Health, Bureau of Public Health Preparedness
+- Engaged Pennsylvania Department of Health, Bureau of Emergency Preparedness and Response

 - Strong ties to local resources, fire departments, law enforcement and county public health